League of Women Voters v. Knudson

-The legal papers were filed this morning on behalf of the League of Women Voters of Wisconsin, Disability Rights Wisconsin, and Black Leaders Organizing for Communities, civil rights organizations with vast constituencies.
-The organizations were joined by three Wisconsin residents, union laborer Guillermo Aceves, longtime natural resources lawyer and advocate Michael Cain, and former Wisconsin Assistant Attorney General John Greene.
-They are represented in the matter by Madison and Milwaukee-based law firm Stafford Rosenbaum, nonpartisan nonprofit Protect Democracy, and law firm Robbins Russell.
+The successful lawsuit was brought by three advocacy organizations, the League of Women Voters of Wisconsin, Disability Rights Wisconsin, and Black Leaders Organizing for Communities, as well as Green County Clerk Michael Doyle (the only county clerk elected in Wisconsin as an independent), and three Wisconsin residents, union laborer Guillermo Aceves, longtime natural resources attorney and advocate Michael Cain, and former Wisconsin Assistant Attorney General John Greene.
+The plaintiffs are represented in the matter by Madison and Milwaukee-based law firm Stafford Rosenbaum, nonpartisan nonprofit Protect Democracy, and law firm Robbins Russell.

 STATEMENT OF PROTECT DEMOCRACY COUNSEL DEANA EL-MALLAWANY

 “We’re proud to stand with our clients and co-counsel in defense of democracy in Wisconsin.
 State legislators convened an unauthorized ‘lame duck’ session for the clear purpose of taking power away from the winner of an election.
 That behavior is anti-democratic, no matter which party does it.
 Today’s court ruling is a signal to government officials who may be tempted to expand their powers beyond constitutional limits at the expense of democracy—voters will challenge such abuses and they will win.”